D3-crypto/shoestopper-backend/README.md

 ShoeStopper backend provides a complete REST API for e-commerce operations including user management, product catalog, shopping cart, order processing, and automated email notifications.

+## ⚠️ Important Notice - Demo Payment System

+**This project implements a demo/simulation payment system for educational and demonstration purposes only.
+It does NOT process real payments or integrate with actual payment gateways.**

+**Demo Payment Features:**
+- Simulated card and UPI payment flows
+- Demo OTP verification (hardcoded OTP: `123456`)
+- Mock transaction records in database
+- No real money transactions
+- No integration with Stripe, Razorpay, PayPal, or other payment providers

+**For Production Use:** You would need to integrate with a real payment gateway and implement proper payment security measures.

 ## ✨ Features

 ### Authentication & Security